-The First District of the California Appellate Court held in the case of In Re Jeremiah S. that the police can’t just pat you down (frisk you) because they suspect you of committing robbery.
-Jeremiah S. and a friend were stopped by two cops after the cops received a radio call that a woman had her purse and cell phone stolen.
-The radio call identified the suspects as young (20s) and African American wearing hoodies.
+In the case of In Re Jeremiah S. the First District of the California Appellate Court held that the police can’t just frisk you because they suspect you of committing robbery.
+The cops received a radio call that a woman had her purse and cell phone stolen.
+The radio call identified the suspects as young (20s), African American and wearing hoodies.
+The report didn’t state that there was a weapon involved in the robbery.
 Jeremiah S. and his friend were young, African American and wearing hoodies.
-There was no report that there was a weapon involved in the robbery.
+As a result, two cops stopped them based on the radio call.

 At the hearing on Jeremiah S.’s motion to suppress, the cops admitted that they weren’t told that the suspects were armed.
 The cops were merely told young, African American and wearing hoodies.
-The cops didn’t have any specific, articulable facts that the stopped kids were armed.
-Just that they’re experience and training lead them to believe that most robberies involve a weapon.
-After stopping Jeremiah S. and his friend the cops patted them down and found the stolen phone but no weapons.
-The trial judge denied the motion to suppress the evidence and Jeremiah S. appealed.
+They didn’t have any specific, articulable facts that the stopped kids were armed.
+The cops said that most robberies involve a weapon based on their experience and training.
+After stopping Jeremiah S. and his friend, the cops patted them down and found the stolen phone.
+They found no weapons.
+Based on this, the trial judge denied the motion to suppress the evidence.
+Jeremiah S. appealed.

-A patdown, frisk or Terry search is a limited search of a suspect’s person for weapons.
-It was established as an exception to the warrant requirement of the Fourth Amendment in Terry v.
-Ohio.
-There the US Supreme Court held that “if the officer conducting the so-called Terry stop believes the suspect is armed and dangerous, the officer may perform a limited search of a person's outer clothing for weapons, i.e., a patsearch, whether or not the officer has probable cause to arrest.”
-That search must be supported by a reasonable suspicion, supported by specific and articulable facts that the person has a weapon.
+A patdown search is a limited search of a suspect’s person for weapons.
+This is an exception to the warrant requirement of the Fourth Amendment.
+In Terry v.
+Ohio the US Supreme Court held that “if the officer conducting the so-called Terry stop believes the suspect is armed and dangerous, the officer may perform a limited search of a person’s outer clothing for weapons … whether or not the officer has probable cause to arrest.”
+The cops must support their search with a reasonable suspicion, supported by specific and articulable facts that the person has a weapon.

 In Minnesota v.
 Dickerson the Supreme Court clarified, its purpose “is not to discover evidence of crime, but to allow the officer to pursue his [or her] investigation without fear of violence.”
 The search must be strictly “limited to that which is necessary for the discovery of weapons which might be used to harm the officer or others nearby.”

 In looking to support such a search the Court looks toward evidence such as baggy clothes, bulges, sudden movement and evasiveness.
-The Court said that in Jeremiah S.’s case other than Jeremiah S. being a suspect in a robbery there was no other evidence that he had a weapon.
+The Court said that other than Jeremiah S. being a suspect in a robbery, there was no other evidence of a weapon.
 The Court discussed that robbery in California required either force or fear as an element, but that having a weapon was not required to rob someone.
 They discounted the cops statement that most robberies involved weapons.

 If you, a friend or a loved one have a search and seizure issue you need a lawyer that knows that law and is not afraid to fight the prosecutors and defend your rights.
-Your case is important to me give me a call at 213-893-8640 to discuss a search and seizure issue or any criminal defense issue that concerns you.
+Your case is important to me.
+Give me a call at 213-479-5322 to discuss a search and seizure issue or any criminal defense issue that concerns you.